A comprehensive list of terms and acronyms used on the Funded Agency Channel website

 CRISSP is a flexible client information and case management system, developed by the Department of Families, Fairness and Housing for the community services sector.
 It provides an extensive range of functions for recording client information, assisting case management and enabling electronic reporting of data required by the department.

 Funded organisations are required to report their financial position to the departments each year and this is completed by submitting your FAR documents in the Service Agreement Module.
 The Service Agreement Module is accessed via My Agency.

 Where an organisation receives funding from more than one department, only one FAR submission is required.
 FAR reporting assists the funding department to ensure that there is a financially sustainable service system.

 Integrated reports and information system

-IRIS is the data collection system used to record client and service data to comply with the provisions of the Children, Youth and Families Act 2005, the Strategic Framework for Family Services and the requirements of the Department of Health and Human Services' Policy and Funding Plan.
+IRIS is the data collection system used to record client and service data to comply with the provisions of the Children, Youth and Families Act 2005, the Strategic Framework for Family Services and the requirements of the Department of Families, Fairness and Housing's Policy and Funding Plan.

 Local engagement officer

-Local engagement officers are located in the Department of Health and Human Services area offices and are the departmental point of engagement between organisations and the department.
+Local engagement officers are located in the Department of Families, Fairness and Housing area offices and are the departmental point of engagement between organisations and the department.
 Local engagement officers communicate local organisation information in relation to core monitoring and performance issues to other area-based and divisional colleagues.

 The person within an agency who is responsible for validating users in their organisation that require access to any eBusiness application including FAC, CRISSP etc. It is the most important role in the relationship between an organisation and the department in deciding who should have access.
 In larger organisations, more than one organisation authority can be appointed.
 If you are unsure who your OA is, contact the eBusiness Support Service on 1300 799 470